SovereignCloudStack/k8s-cluster-api-provider/doc/Upgrade-Guide.md

 that carry important workloads.

-Note that while the detailed steps are tested and targeted to an R2 -> R3 move, R3 -> R4 move or R4 -> R5 move, many of the steps are a generic approach that will apply also for other upgrades, so expect a lot of similar steps when moving beyond R5.
+Note that while the detailed steps are tested and targeted to an R2 -> R3 move, R3 -> R4 move, R4 -> R5 move or R5 -> R6 move, many of the steps are a generic approach that will apply also for other upgrades, so expect a lot of similar steps when moving beyond R6.

 Upgrades from cluster management prior to R2 are difficult; many changes before R2 assumed that you would redeploy the management cluster.
 Redeploying the